 #2 Eat plenty of fiber in your diet to promote healthy bowel movements.

+Eating high-fiber foods is one of the best ways to increase regularity in bowel movements.
 The fiber found in whole plant foods such as vegetables, fruits, legumes, and whole grains helps to promote healthy bowel movements.
 The fiber bulks up the stool and absorbs water to prevent constipation.

 The high fat and high protein diets are leaving many people fiber starved and constipated.
 Animal products such as meat, dairy, and eggs can be very nourishing foods, but they do not contain any fiber.